spectrocloud/librarium/docs/docs-content/palette-cli/commands/validator.md

 ## Upgrade

-Use the `upgrade` subcommand to upgrade Validator and reconfigure Validator plugins.
+Use the `upgrade` subcommand to upgrade Validator and reconfigure the Validator plugins.
 The `upgrade` subcommand requires the Validator configuration file.
 Use the `--config-file` flag to specify the configuration file.

 The `upgrade` subcommand accepts the following flags.